 The bigger restaurant chains will break your 500 or 1,000 Peso notes for free–but not everywhere else will take them!
 You might be told that the cash register is broke and have to run off searching for change for a 500 pesos bill.
 (Yes this has happened to me!)

 That can be super frustrating so it’s always better if you just take cash in small denominations with you.
 Even small coins are happily accepted.
 Mexico is more of a cash society than the US or Canada after all.

-So if you’re in Mexico looking for easy, fast, and cheap food, keep on reading to find out the best places to find it.
+So if you’re in Mexico looking for maybe not the best food in Mexico but definitely easy and fast, keep on reading to find out the places to get your crave on.